evildmp/C-is-for-Camera/docs/explanation.rst

   * The actual iris aperture responds to the aperture control in both directions when the shutter is cocked.
 When the shutter is uncocked, it can only decrease the aperture.
   * As soon as the shutter is cocked, the aperture setting is applied to the iris.

+As well as external behaviour, internal mechanisms and objects that the user will never see are also modelled.
+In particular, :ref:`the complex interactions within the exposure control system <explanation-exposure-control-system>` are modelled in some detail.

 Behaviour still to be implemented (incomplete list)